Important Coronavirus update.

 Please feel free to contact the homebirth team anytime, even if you’re unsure and just want to chat about what’s on offer.

-Our new Meadow Suite midwifery led unit (MLU) is run by the community midwifery team.
-It aims to promote natural birth for women with low risk pregnancies, who are being cared for solely by a midwife during their pregnancy.
-Excitingly, new mums will also be able to take their baby home soon after the birth, and have the support of our infant feeding team in their own home, avoiding being admitted to the ward unnecessarily.
+Our Meadow Suite midwifery led unit (MLU) aims to promote vaginal birth for women with low risk pregnancies, who are being cared for solely by a midwife during their pregnancy.

 The Meadow Suite has a focus on minimal intervention and supports those women who have had a straight forward pregnancy to give birth naturally, using relaxation techniques, water in the birthing pool, tens and Entonox (gas and air).
 Around one third of women who give birth at Yeovil Hospital would be suitable to choose the MLU as the place to birth their baby.